 Podčetrtek

-A Slovenian-Croatian border village with one of the country's biggest thermal spas, a restored medieval castle reopened in 2024
+On the Slovenian-Croatian border: one of the country's biggest thermal spas, a medieval castle reopened in 2024, a Pauline monastery pharmacy from 1675.

 Why this place

-Podčetrtek (German: Windisch Landsberg) is a small settlement of about 580 people in eastern Slovenia, on the Sotla river that forms the border with Croatia.
-The municipality lies in the Savinja valley of Lower Styria, 35 km east of Celje and 15 km north of the Croatian town of Krapina.
-The settlement is dominated visually by the **Podčetrtek Castle** on the hill above the village (early-17th-century structure on a 13th-century base; bought by the municipality in 2020, exterior restored, reopened to visitors in 2024 with a café in the partly-restored interior).
-The Slovenian name derives from "čerček" — meaning "Thursday" — perhaps referring to the day when court sentences were handed down or a market day.
+The name, the story goes, comes from "čerček": Thursday.
+Perhaps the day court sentences were handed down, perhaps market day.
+Podčetrtek (German: Windisch Landsberg) is in any case a small place carrying a lot: about 580 people on the Sotla river, which forms the border with Croatia, in the Savinja valley of Lower Styria, 35 km east of Celje and 15 km north of the Croatian town of Krapina.
+Above the village stands **Podčetrtek Castle**, an early-17th-century structure on a 13th-century base.
+The municipality bought it in 2020, restored the exterior and reopened it to visitors in 2024, with a café in the partly-restored interior.

-Podčetrtek is also the centre of a small but distinctive wine-producing area — the Šentjur-Bizeljsko-Sremič hills around the village produce regional reds and whites.
+Podčetrtek is also the centre of a small but distinctive wine-producing area: the Šentjur-Bizeljsko-Sremič hills around the village produce regional reds and whites.

 When to go